rabbitholecomputing/SCSI2SD/WINDOWS.md

 4. Install the developer tools for that version of mingw including gcc and other related tools

+5. Open the msys shell in most installations this is in MSYS/1.0/mingw/msys.sh

-5. change to the directory cloned the repository to, C:\Development\SCSI2SD
+6. change to the directory cloned the repository to, C:\Development\SCSI2SD

+7. cd software

+8. Execute the build.sh

+   PLEASE REPORT ANY ERRORS BACK TO US....